 This simple guide can help you get closer to an answer on whether your baby suffers from allergies, but it should not be taken as a definitive diagnosis.
 A trained allergy doctor will be qualified to give a proper diagnosis for your child’s symptoms and suggest a course of allergy treatment, if needed.

 Dr. Pasha is an experienced allergy doctor in the Houston area and can help you and your family control and even eliminate your allergy symptoms by creating an allergy treatment tailored to meet your needs.
-Make an appointment with Dr. Pasha today!
+Discuss your children’s allergies with Dr. Pasha today!